NetitoRCs/Imsolo.pro-Client-Edited/README.md

 ## Install NPM modules
  - Click on the file InstallNPM.bat
- - Then run the file "webserver.js" with cmd or shell.
+ - Then run the file "webserver.js" with the comand "node webserver.js" cmd or shell.
  - Ready to play!